PUBLICATIONS RECEIVED BY WIRG MEMBERS

 From the sleeve notes: Wealden Iron deals with the former Ironworks in the counties of Kent, Surrey and Sussex.
 It relates the history of this industry from its early beginnings to its complete and very definite end towards the close of the 18th century.
 The book also includes a survey, made by the author, of the existing remains of the ironworkings.

 The story of this industry has, however, far greater significance than a mere study in local archaeology.
 Its history is very clear cut and self contained, yet it throws considerable light on the industrial and economic life of the country as a whole over a period of more than 300 years.
-This book is now OUT OF PRINT.
-However, you can download a searchable pdf of the book (116.3Mb) NB: note the file size
+You can download a searchable pdf of the book (116.3Mb) NB: note the file size

 NB: The Contents list on page x has hyperlinks to the beginning of each chapter to facilitate reading a particular section of the book.
 There are also hyperlinks on page xi to each of the sections of the gazetteer and to the pages of maps.

 The Iron Industry of the Weald by Henry Cleere and David Crossley (2nd ed.
-1995)
+Merton Priory Press 1995)

 From the sleeve notes: The Weald of Kent, Surrey and Sussex form the site of the major concentration of ironmaking in Britain during two distinct periods of the island’s history; during the Roman occupation of AD43-400 and in the 16th and 17th centuries.
 This book surveys the evidence derived from excavation, fieldwork, documentary studies and experimental archæology carried out by the Wealden Iron Research Group.
 It includes chapters on geology and topography of the region, the iron industry during the successive periods of operation, and the technology of the direct and indirect ironmaking processes, together with a detailed gazeteer of sites.